 Environment for learning

 We offer a supportive and encouraging environment where you can grow and develop.
-Our student experience team offer an extensive range of pastoral and professional provision to support you on your undergraduate journey.
+Our Student Experience Team offers an extensive range of personal and professional services to support you on your undergraduate journey.

-We provide many and varied opportunities for you to engage in co- and extra-curricular activities.
+We provide a variety of opportunities for you to engage in co- and extra-curricular activities.
 Our dedicated Student Development Team can help you develop a range of essential business graduate competencies.

 Further development opportunities

 You may take undergraduate Edinburgh Awards supported by an alumni professional mentor and trained coaches: